Miami Property Crime Attorneys

 - First-Degree Felony – Punishable by up to 30 years in prison and fine of up to $10,000

-If you are uncertain as to which classification your alleged crime falls under, contact a competent criminal defense attorney.
-A knowledgeable defense lawyer will be able to specify the charges you face and the potential penalties, as well as particular defenses that may apply in your case.
-A competent attorney can also advise you if there is an outstanding warrant for you due to allegations of a property crime.
+If you are uncertain as to which classification your alleged crime falls under, contact a competent criminal defense attorney at Hubbs Law Firm.
+A knowledgeable Miami property crimes lawyer at our firm will be able to specify the charges you face and the potential penalties, as well as particular defenses that may apply in your case.
+We can also advise you if there is an outstanding warrant for you due to allegations of a property crime.

 If you were arrested for a property crime in Miami or anywhere else in Miami-Dade County, you should consult with our attorneys before you talk to the police or any other law enforcement agency.

 Our founding attorney, E.J.
 Hubbs, is Board Certified in Criminal Trial Law by the Florida Bar.
 Only lawyers who demonstrate competency and experience within an area of law and professionalism and ethics in practice are designated as Board Certified attorneys by the Bar.

 At Hubbs Law Firm, we defend people accused of property crimes throughout the Miami area, including Miami-Dade County, Miami, Hialeah, Miami Gardens, North Miami, South Miami, Miami Beach, Coral Gables, Homestead, or any of the other cities and communities within Miami-Dade County.

 Contact Hubbs Law today to schedule an appointment with our knowledgeable attorneys.
 We can explain the charges you face and the penalties that may result from a conviction, as well as possible defenses that may be available.
 Your initial consultation is free.